In the increasingly mobile-first search world, it is no surprise that Google is adapting to the changing behaviours of its users.

 Talk of a ‘mobile-first index’ has been around for a number of years, but it now appears Google is close to rolling out its mobile-first index, with many in the SEO industry anticipating its arrival in Q1 of 2018.
 In a post published to the Google Webmasters Blog on 18th December 2017, Google described this new method of indexing as follows;

 “Mobile-first indexing means that we’ll use the mobile version of the content for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for”

 Essentially, Google will now crawl your site as if it were a user on a mobile device and index it accordingly based on the content, user experience and technical aspects of the mobile version of the site.

-However, just prior to Christmas 2017, Google did announce on their own Webmaster’s blog that the mobile-first index had rolled out across a number of sites, and that they were closely being monitored by their search teams.
-This, along with industry chatter lead to speculation that the roll out would happen in Q1 of 2018.
-Understandably, Google is unwilling commit to a date, so it is a case of sitting and waiting for an announcement.
+However, just prior to Christmas 2017, Google did announce on their own Webmaster’s blog that the mobile-first index had rolled out across a number of sites and that they were closely being monitored by their search teams.
+This, along with industry chatter lead to speculation that the rollout would happen in Q1 of 2018.
+Understandably, Google is unwilling to commit to a date, so it is a case of sitting and waiting for an announcement.

 Irrespective of what percentage of your traffic comes from mobile devices, it is imperative that you offer a great mobile user experience, as this will now determine your visibility to both desktop and mobile users.

 If your site is responsive you have less to worry, providing your content doesn’t vary based on the device the user is accessing the site with.
 It is perfectly normal for a responsive site to serve your content in a different style on mobile and desktop to suit the size of the device.
 However, if your site removes, hides or serves vastly different content based on the device, you could potentially be at risk of losing organic visibility.